Indonesia on high alert as voting starts in regional elections

 The elections for 171 city mayors, regents, and provincial governors are likely to set the tone for national parliamentary and presidential elections in 2019, with some hardline Islamic leaders now publicly calling for the ousting of President Joko Widodo, who is expected to seek a second term.

-Widodo has pledged to protect Indonesia's tradition of pluralism and moderate Islam.
+Widodo has pledged to protect Indonesia's tradition of pluralism and moderate Islam in the officially secular country.

+A strong showing by Widodo supporters in the regional elections, particularly in the most populous Java provinces, would be a boost for his chances in what is expected to be a re-run of the 2014 contest between Widodo and retired general Prabowo Subianto.

+Opinion polls suggest candidates from pro-Widodo parties will win in key provinces like West Java, but observers will be watching for signs of Islamist influence after a divisive contest for the Jakarta governorship last year.

 Indonesia is on high alert after a series of suicide attacks in Surabaya city killed 30 people last month, in the deadliest militant Islamist attacks in over a decade.